suprachakra/AtlasMesh-Fleet-OS/docs/strategy/00_Problem_Statement_and_Solution_ALL_SECTORS.md

 ### The Universal Challenge

-Every sector faces the same core problem: **Existing vehicle fleets are manual and inefficient, but retrofitting them with autonomy is blocked by vendor lock-in, integration complexity, and lack of unified fleet management.**
+Every sector faces the same core problem: **Existing vehicle fleets are manual and inefficient, but retrofitting them with autonomy is blocked by vendor lock-in, integration complexity and lack of unified fleet management.**

 <div align="center">